Construction Accident

 How Do I File A Construction Accident Claim?

-Filing a construction accident claim involves reporting the accident to your employer or site manager and ensuring that it is recorded in the siteβs accident report log.
-Seeking immediate medical attention is crucial, not only for your health but also as official documentation of your injury claim.
+The process typically begins by reporting the accident to the employer or site manager and ensuring it is recorded in the site accident log.
+Seeking medical attention as soon as possible is important both for your wellbeing and for documenting the injury.

 How Long Do I Have To File A Construction Accident Claim?